cloudevents/sdk-go/docs/SDK_v2.md

 - Extensions, an extension is anything that extends the base requirements from the CloudEvents spec.
 There are several
   [CloudEvents supported extensions](https://github.com/cloudevents/spec/tree/master/extensions).
+- Message Writer, the logic required to take in a Message and write out to a given Protocol (request, message).

 ## Investment Level